mdtngr/dphi_task/README.md

 - Install the requirements from **requirements.txt** file
 - Running **python manage.py runserver** will open the landing page of the online nursery
+- A sample user with **credentials as->** *email: user2@gmail.com* | *password: abcdefghijk* has been created for initial testing of login signup
+- The other APIs can be tested directly from the admin panel

 ## Tasks Checklist